 The uncertainty estimates for the activity data and emission factors used for the different source categories described above are shown in Table 2.6.
 The sources for the uncertainty estimates are also shown in Table 2.6.
 The uncertainty estimates for the activity data are for the most part derived from the experts from Statistics Netherlands who are responsible for compiling the Energy Balance.
 For most activity data the uncertainty is deemed rather small.
-Uncertainty in CO_2 emission factors is based on expert judgement, as described in more detail in the National Inventory Report.
+Uncertainty in CO_2 emission factors is based on expert judgement, as described in the National Inventory Report.
 For CH_4 and N_2O emission factors, the uncertainty estimates for the most part are derived from the 2006 IPCC Guidelines.

-In general, the uncertainty in CO_2 emission estimates is deemed rather small, whereas uncertainty in N_2O and CH_4 emission estimates is deemed large.
-It should be noted though that the share of N_2O and CH_4 in total greenhouse gas emissions from transport (in CO_2 equivalents) is very small.
+In general, the uncertainty in CO_2 emissions is deemed rather small, whereas uncertainty in N_2O and CH_4 emissions is large.
+It should be noted that the share of N_2O and CH_4 in total greenhouse gas emissions from transport (in CO_2 equivalents) is very small.